Jordan-Bianco/mvc_framework/README.md

 A simple mvc framework for building web applications.<br>
 The framework, written using php8, has the basic features to create web applications, such as a routing system, a complete authentication system, a session management system and other features you can read about below. <br>
-The framework is made entirely from scratch.
+The framework is made entirely from scratch, that i started to understand how various frameworks work (eg Laravel).<br>
-It only uses two packages: PHPmailer to manage the sending of emails, and `vlucas/phpdotenv`, a package to manage environment variables.<br><br>
+It only uses two packages: PHPmailer to manage the sending of emails, and `vlucas/phpdotenv`, a package to manage environment variables.<br>
 Also, tailwind css cdn was used to style the project, but it can be safely removed as it is not necessarily needed.

+&nbsp;

+> <strong>This is not production ready yet.</strong>
+> The project lacks tests, and also lacks some security features (csrf protection), which I intend to add anyway.

 &nbsp;